icooper/iandoesracing/_posts/2019-03-13-ktm-for-sale.md

 The bike has a license plate and is street-legal with a normal Kentucky street title in my name.

-**I'm asking $5500 for everything.** Cash preferred, but I'm also open to trading it straight across for a fuel-injected 250cc dual-sport bike like a Kawasaki KLX250, Honda CRF250L, Yamaha XT250, or Yamaha WR250R.
+**I'm asking $5400 for everything.** Cash preferred, but I'm also open to trading it straight across for a fuel-injected 250cc dual-sport bike like a Kawasaki KLX250, Honda CRF250L, Yamaha XT250, or Yamaha WR250R.
 The bike is currently located in northern Kentucky (near Cincinnati, Ohio).
-If you don't have a truck or trailer, I can deliver the bike in the greater Cincinnati area.
+If you don't have a truck or trailer, I can deliver the bike in the greater Cincinnati area for the asking price.

 If you're interested in buying the bike or have any questions about it, email me at [ktmforsale@iandoesracing.com](mailto:ktmforsale@iandoesracing.com) or contact me on social media and we'll get the conversation started!